wthomson/FitHome-docs/ElectricityMonitor.md

 _Overview picture of breaker box_

 Then post the image to our GitHub.
 This way, we can learn more about how houses have their electricity installed.
 By doing so, we can make this project more robust and accomodating to different installations.

-It is located in our garage.
-We have two electricity monitors hooked up.
-One is the Sense monitor (the red box), the other is this project.

-__Let's Go!__
-# Start Here

 ## Second
 You'll need to know what your house is wired for.
 As we note below, many homes are wired for 100 Amp service.
 As a home's electricity use increased, the service increased to 200 Amps.
 Read about the characteristics of a CT below and figure out what CT model will work with your power lines.
 Send the info on the CT you will be using to GitHub so we can better understand what we are building.